 I have to say, that the skirt is pretty heavy.
 The name of the skirt is pollera and it has many layers to make sure that you stay warm.
 You only have a poncho also called manta so women need to wear a warm alpaca sweater to stay warm too.
 Pollera used to be a simple Spanish dress that colonialists forced them to wear once they came to Bolivia.
-For the final look you need a bowler hat which comes from 19th century.
+For the final look, you need a bowler hat which comes from the 19th century.

 I got ready and went straight to the “Mirador” to take photos 🙂